Treatment algorithm

 Cabergoline is more potent than bromocriptine, has a better adverse effect profile, and only needs to be taken twice weekly.
 It is a selective dopamine-2 agonist; bromocriptine is a combined dopamine-1/dopamine-2 agonist.

-Testosterone therapy can be initiated to improve symptoms of hypogonadism in the small percentage of patients who do not respond to a dopamine agonist.
+Testosterone therapy can be initiated to improve symptoms of hypogonadism in the small percentage of patients who do not respond to a dopamine agonist, or as bridging therapy to alleviate patient symptoms until the dopamine agonist takes effect.

 Primary options